Leadership… Almost everyone has heard that you’re supposed to lead from the front or lead by example.

 Leading From the Front

-Leading from the front or by example simply means we are demonstrating our leadership by going first.
+Leading from the front or by example simply means we demonstrate our leadership by going first.

 In many cases, this is accomplished by the leader doing the tough things first to show that they can be done.